 So what can you do about hair loss after chemo?
 In this article, you’ll learn:

 Cancer is caused by malignant cells in the body that divide and spread uncontrollably through your body .
-Cancer cells multiply, which is why it’s easier to treat if it’s caught early — these damaging cells haven’t had time to spread yet.
+Cancer cells multiply, which is why it’s easier to treat if it’s caught early as these damaging cells haven’t had time to spread yet.

 Chemotherapy works by killing cells that multiply rapidly.
-It doesn’t distinguish between cancerous cells and healthy cells — which is why your hair follicles are affected.
+It doesn’t distinguish between cancerous cells and healthy cells, which is why your hair follicles are affected.

-While one study showed that this particular drug didn’t impact hair stem cells, another suggests that chemotherapy drugs that contain alkalyting agents can impact stem cells, causing permanent hair loss even after chemotherapy treatment has finished .
+While one study showed that this particular drug didn’t impact hair stem cells, another suggests that chemotherapy drugs that contain alkylating agents can impact stem cells, causing permanent hair loss even after chemotherapy treatment has finished .

 Cold caps are the most common way to prevent hair loss during treatment.
-In this scalp cooling method, a cold gel-filled cap is placed over the head during chemotherapy treatment.
+This scalp-cooling method involves wearing a cold gel-filled cap placed over the head during chemotherapy treatment.

-But cold caps don’t always work.
+It should be noted that cold caps don’t always work.
 One study found that just over a quarter of breast cancer patients didn’t experience any hair loss when using a cold cap .
-While this is higher than in those who didn’t use a cold cap (0%), the experience can be uncomfortable — so you’ll need to weigh up whether it’s worthwhile to try this.
+While this is higher than in those who didn’t use a cold cap (0%), the experience can be uncomfortable.
+Therefore, you’ll need to weigh up whether it’s worthwhile to try this.

 Once the course of treatment has been completed, your hair will regain normal growth.
 Before long your locks will return, although this may seem thinner at first.

 Occasionally, as a result of high doses of certain drug combinations, hair loss from chemo will be permanent.

 When you lose hair, your follicles are in the exogen phase.
 As long as your follicles haven’t stopped producing hair irreversibly (for example, as a result of male pattern baldness or female pattern hair loss), they will return to the anagen (growth) phase.

-Learn more in our hair transplant growth chart.
+Learn more in our hair transplant growth chart

 There are many things you can do to ease the strain on your hair during chemotherapy treatments.
 Being proactive could help you retain more hair throughout your treatment as well as stimulate new growth after treatment.

 Before you begin your treatment, it’s a good idea to get a new haircut that is short and easy to maintain.
 This will make any hair loss less noticeable.
-It also avoids putting unnecessary pulling or strain on the hair through ponytails, plaits and other tight hairstyles.
+It also avoids putting unnecessary pulling or strain on the hair through ponytails, plaits, and other tight hairstyles.

 If you have eyebrow hair loss, you can use makeup pencils to fill in your missing brows.
 You can also use false eyelashes if your eyelashes are affected by chemotherapy treatment.